AnushkaShendge/Gender_ClassificationThrough_Img/README.md

-# Gender Classification Using Convolutional Neural Networks
+# Gender Classification Throungh Image Using Convolutional Neural Networks

 This project is a Convolutional Neural Network (CNN) model designed to classify images as male or female.
 The model has been trained on a custom dataset and achieves an accuracy of **96.97%** on the test set.